TritonDataCenter/rfd/rfd/0006/README.md

 A, B, and use cases 2 and 4 within the context of a single system, not across the cloud.

-Use case 3, on the other hand, listing degraded components, in SDC and Manta today.
+Use case 3, on the other hand, listing degraded components, in Triton and Manta today.
 While the information can be both polled and pushed, today we poll it in the form of things such as sdc-healthcheck and madtom.
 While these may not be the final forms that we want things to take, they